WeblateOrg/weblate/docs/admin/projects.rst

     or do not want to integrate it with Weblate.
 You can later update the content using the web interface or :ref:`api`.
 Translate document
-    Upload single document and translate that.
+    Upload single document or translation file and translate that.
 Start from scratch
     Create blank translation project and add strings manually.